At Diggerland, any disabled visitor is entitled to free carer entry.

 Please read the Disability Information carefully prior to making your visit.

 Tickets & Carers

-- Disabled visitors to Diggerland pay the same entry rate as anyone else, but each disabled visitor may bring in one carer/helper free of charge (T&Cs apply).
+- Disabled visitors to Diggerland pay the same entry rate as anyone else, but each disabled visitor may bring in a carer/helper free of charge (T&Cs apply).

-- Proof of disability must be presented upon arrival in order to receive one free carer entry.
+- Proof of disability must be presented upon arrival in order to receive free carer entry.

 - The carer/helper may use the rides and drives.

 - A carer should be someone over the age of 12 years old.

 For any special events that Diggerland hold, carers will need to purchase a ticket at the specific event price that is displayed.

 - Each Diggerland site has a dedicated parking area for vehicles displaying valid disabled parking permits.